Dean177/pool-ladder/README.md

 ### Zero to hero ###
  - Install [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and add it to your PATH.
  - (Optional) Install [NVM](https://github.com/creationix/nvm) to manage Node versions.
  - Install [Node](https://nodejs.org/) version *0.10.35* This is currently the only version which the 'Jest' test runner supports.
- - Make sure you have all the dependencied in place for [node-gyp](https://github.com/TooTallNate/node-gyp) (required to build some npm modules)
+ - Make sure you have all the dependencies in place for [node-gyp](https://github.com/TooTallNate/node-gyp) (required to the Jest test runner)
  - Ensure you have [Gulp](http://gulpjs.com/) installed globally `npm install gulp -g --save`
  - Install [SBT](http://www.scala-sbt.org/download.html) and ensure it is added to your PATH.
  - `sbt run`